mgutz/nanoc3_blog/README.md

 ## FAQ

 Q. Why are my pages not rolling to the front page?

-A. The date must be encoded in the path of the file.
-The front page selects N newest files as featured articles based on the date convention.
+A. You must set `title: Some title`, `kind: article` and `created_at: 2010/01/01` in the metadata section of the file.
+Every file in `content/` must have a metadata section.